gvwilson/thirdbit/src/fiction/madica/index.md

 "But still almost certain death," the cat added.

 "Well yes, aside from that, it's perfectly safe.
-Now hurry up---I want to be back in one piece *this* year, thank you."
+Now hurry up—I want to be back in one piece *this* year, thank you."

 Madica picked her way through the motionless crowd, doing her best not